 Dividing up regulation by basin is important because leaving regulation up to traditional administrative units of California would not solve the problem of having multiple interests competing over a common resource.
 Mandating these units to regulate would put them in the position of having to administer against their immediate constituents’ interests.
 If they allowed well users in their areas to overdraft, the costs of those actions would be distributed to other areas.
 So regulatory agencies for all major water basins in California would be necessary.

 It will be an extremely bitter bill to swallow.
 Will it drive up the cost of food?
 Yes.
 Will it put some farmers, particularly small farmers out of business?
 Likely.
-Will the water districts that supply municipalities be standing by a slaver, waiting to purchase or otherwise acquire the water rights and/or develop the former agriculture land residentially?
+Will the water districts that supply municipalities be standing by a slaver, waiting to purchase or otherwise acquire the water rights and/or develop the former agriculture land residential?
 That too is a real possibility.
 However, it is nowhere near as painful as the destruction of these resources would be.
-What differentiates California from the other western states is that its unregulated levels of consumption are so very far from acceptable, sustainable, and finally safe, considering drought and climate change.
-All that this regulation would do would be to create a bust in water consumption, that nature would eventually impose anyway.
+What differentiates California from the other western states is that its unregulated levels of consumption are so very far from acceptable, sustainable, and finally safe, considering drought, climate change, population rates and the probability of earthquake.
+All that this regulation would do would be to create a bust in water consumption that nature would eventually impose anyway.
 As a result allowing users of groundwater to continue at current levels would be entirely unacceptable.

 Reisner, Mark.
 Cadillac Desert.
 Viking Penguin.
 New York, New York.
 1986.